 The consequences are many and varied, whether from pollution, exploitation of natural resources, or overuse of plastic.

-[Note on the author: Sally Wang is an operations manager and coordinator, living and working temporarily in London though her family home is in the USA.
-She was a student on the City, University of London Writing for Business short course in Oct-Dec 2018.
-Sally wrote this blog as part of a homework/in-class exercise on that course.]
+[Milena Ferrari is a marketing specialist in the food and beverage industry.
+She was a student on the City, University of London Writing for Business short course in October-December 2019.
+Milena wrote this blog as part of a homework/in-class exercise on that course.]

 Prism-Clarity provides high-quality professional writing, editorial and training services for financial sector and other clients